FireChickenProductivity/MouseControlChicken/README.md

 chicken (window|dough|when): Makes the active mouse grid around the active window.

+chicken follow (window|dough|when): Makes the active mouse grid around the active window and remakes it around the window as it moves.

+chicken follow screen: Makes the active mouse grid around the screen containing the active window and remix it around the screen if the active window moves to a different screen.

 chicken refresh: Refreshes the mouse grid and reloads the active settings from their defaults.

 ### Grid Showing Commands